kjelle29/Linear-dispersion-with-shear-current/README.md

   </tr>
 </table>

 On the other hand, evaluating the dispersion function on the real axis near/ or along the branch cut yields nonsense values, as can be seen from Figure 3. above.
-Since $D(k, c)$ is analytic, we evaluate it above the branch cut and take the real part, since only the imaginary part experiences a jump across the real axis.
+Since $D(k, c)$ is analytic, we evaluate it above the branch cut and take the real part.
 This gives a smoother function for the root-finding algorithm. <b>But</b>, this is the opposite conclusion of the handling of the poles; a small imaginary part introduced false zeros.
 To avoid the branch cut, but not the poles, we include only an imaginary part to the phase velocity if there exists a critical layer for that phase velocity.
 We move gradually away from the real axis as we approach a critical layer, as illustrated in the figure below.

 <table align="center">
   <tr>